GavinatorK/MLOps-Kubeflow-Sagemaker/README.md

 Go to Runs, Create Run and select the pipeline we just uploaded. choose the experiment we just created and provide the bucket name and role arn variables.

-Role Arn can be copied from your terminal
+Role Arn can be copied from your terminal from the earlier step when you created it as shown below

 ![image-20230223161915565](img/image-20230223161915565.png)